Wizards rookie Deni Avdija has hairline fracture in right leg, effectively ending his season

 As with many teams during this condensed NBA season packing 72 games into less than six months, various ailments have plagued Washington nearly from Day 1, when starting point guard Russell Westbrook was playing through a quadriceps injury that hampered him for months.

 Backup point guard Ish Smith missed nearly seven weeks with a quadriceps injury.
 Forward Davis Bertans only recently returned from a calf strain that sidelined him for almost two weeks and had him on a minutes restriction until last week, and backup center Daniel Gafford remains on a minutes restriction after injuring his ankle.
-Starting forward Rui Hachimura has missed the past two games with knee soreness and is expected to sit again Friday when the Wizards visit the Oklahoma City Thunder.
-Star guard Bradley Beal missed five games with a hip injury at the end of March and beginning of April.
+Starting forward Rui Hachimura has missed the past two games with knee soreness, and Bradley Beal missed five games with a hip injury at the end of March and beginning of April.

 The Wizards were only just getting back to full health, and they have a season-best six-game winning streak to show for it.